TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 It would be valid to question why we chose to hash the concatenated string of the `user_id` and the feature `name` instead of just hashing the `user_id`.

-We made the choice to hash the concatenated string because, in contrast to the experiment feature type described below, there is no constraint on the number of feature toggles that a user can be exposed to.
-However, we do want to make sure that users are uniformly distributed amongst active feature toggles.
+We made the choice to hash the concatenated string because, in contrast to the experiment feature type described below, there is no constraint on the number of rollouts that a user can be exposed to.
+However, we do want to make sure that users are uniformly distributed amongst active rollouts.

-Let’s suppose that we have three active feature toggles:
+Let’s suppose that we have three active rollouts:

-1. Toggle 1 is active for 10% of users
+1. Rollout 1 is active for 10% of users
-2. Toggle 2 is active for 20% of users
+2. Rollout 2 is active for 20% of users
-3. Toggle 3 is active for 30% of users
+3. Rollout 3 is active for 30% of users

 Let’s also suppose that we have a `user_id` that hashes to a value of 0.06.
-If we just used this value to determine toggle activity, all three toggles would be active for this user, as 0.06 is less than 0.10, 0.20, and 0.30!
-In contrast, a user with a `user_id` that hashes to a value of 0.35 would have no active toggles.
+If we just used this value to determine rollout activity, all three rollouts would be active for this user, as 0.06 is less than 0.10, 0.20, and 0.30!
+In contrast, a user with a `user_id` that hashes to a value of 0.35 would have no active rollouts.

-By hashing the `user_id` concatenated to the feature `name` we ensure that the hashed value for an individual user is different for each toggle, resulting in a more uniform distribution of feature toggles across the user base.
+By hashing the `user_id` concatenated to the rollout `name` we ensure that the hashed value for an individual user is different for each rollout, resulting in a more uniform distribution of rollouts across the user base.

 ---